The Assyrian Captivity of Israel

 2. Reigned for nine years in Samaria

-2. The Character of his Reign (2 Kings 17:2)
+2. The Character of His Reign (2 Kings 17:2)

 1. Did that which was evil in the sight of the Lord